Steppin' Out (Joan Armatrading album): After the album

 After the release of the album, Armatrading continued to tour until the end of 1979, and only stopped when she became unwell in Australia and needed a minor operation.
 She then took a three-month break, during which she began work on new songs.
 In 1979 she released an EP called How Cruel, whose title track first appeared on Steppin' Out, and in February 1980, she released the single "Rosie"/"How Cruel".

 The album was produced by Armatrading and Henry Lewy; therefore the live album Steppin' Out marked the end of her collaboration with producer Glyn Johns.
 Armatrading said of this: "I just wanted to hear a different sound.
 It's like changing musicians – not because you've lost respect for the players – it's like moving on."

 Reception

 The album received a rating of 3.5 out of 5 on AllMusic.

 Armatrading's biographer Sean Mayes commented in 1990: "with a band of this calibre, performances of such commitment and fresh insight as Joan gives, plus two interesting new numbers, this is a live album which easily earns its place in the collection."

-However, a 1979 review by Ian Penman of New Musical Express was not so positive.
-He described Steppin' Out as a "standard rock and roll live album" and a "plain, depressing affair", saying of the solos in "Kissin' and a Huggin'" that "Only Richie Hayward (drums) and Bill Bodine (bass) of the five-piece band manage to avoid their respective instrumental clichés."
+A 1979 review by Ian Penman of New Musical Express described Steppin' Out as a "standard rock and roll live album" and a "plain, depressing affair", saying of the solos in "Kissin' and a Huggin'" that "Only Richie Hayward (drums) and Bill Bodine (bass) of the five-piece band manage to avoid their respective instrumental clichés."